Provisioning Citrix ADC instances

 To specify the permitted VLAN IDs

-- In the Provision ADC Wizard or the Modify ADC Wizard, on the Network Settings page, in the Allowed VLANs text box, specify the VLAN ID(s) allowed on this interface.
+- In the Provision ADC Wizard or the Modify ADC Wizard, on the Network Settings page, in the Allowed VLANs text box, specify one or more VLAN IDs allowed on this interface.
 Use a hyphen to specify a range.
 For example, 2-4094.